 New Policy with a Jewelry Insurer

 Another way to insure your engagement ring is to get a policy from a jewelry-specific insurer.
 There are numerous companies available that specialize in providing insurance coverage for engagement rings and all other types of jewelry and heirlooms.
 Jewelry insurance covers a wide range of causes.
 They will help you get your ring repaired or replaced in the case of damage.
-Most jewelry insurers will also let you use the jeweler of your choice for repairs.
+Most jewelry insurance companies will also let you use the jeweler of your choice for repairs.
 If you no longer have the ring for some reason, they will help you find a ring that is of similar style and quality.

 The main difference between adding on as a rider and working with a jewelry insurer is that a jewelry insurer will help you through the process of finding a similar ring.
-Unlike adding onto an existing policy, in which they will simply give you a check and you are on your own to find a ring that is similar quality.
+Unlike adding onto an existing policy, in which they will simply give you a check and you are on your own to find a ring that is of similar quality.

 What Does Engagement Ring Insurance Cover?

 The type of jewelry insurance you opt for will determine what is covered for your engagement ring.
-If you simply add your engagement ring on to your renters insurance or homeowners insurance, your ring should be covered in the case of theft and possibly if it is damaged or lost in a flood or earthquake (depending upon the specifics of your policy).
+If you simply add your engagement ring to your renters insurance or homeowners insurance, your ring should be covered in the case of theft and possibly if it is damaged or lost in a flood or earthquake (depending upon the specifics of your policy).
 If you choose to add it to your insurance as a rider you’ll get a bit more coverage.
 Adding on as a rider often gives you coverage for theft, loss, unexplained loss (mysterious disappearance), and sometimes damage or if it is lost in a natural disaster (again it depends on the type of insurance you have).

-On the other hand, with jewelry insurance, your engagement ring should not only be covered in the circumstances listed above, but also for preventative repairs, such as fixing prongs and stone tightening and worldwide protection (helpful if something happens when traveling), as it’s often a more comprehensive plan.
+On the other hand, with jewelry insurance, your engagement ring should not only be covered in the circumstances listed above but also for preventative repairs, such as fixing prongs and stone tightening and worldwide protection (helpful if something happens when traveling), as it’s often a more comprehensive plan.

-Some things are not covered with either type of insurance, such as acts of war, rodents, wear and tear, etc. Just be sure to carefully read the fine print of your prospective policy to make sure you understand what is and is not covered.
+Some things are not covered with either type of insurance, such as acts of war, rodents, wear and tear, etc. Just be sure to carefully read the fine print of your prospective jewelry coverage policy to make sure you understand what is and is not covered.

 Things to Keep In Mind When Selecting Engagement Ring Insurance

 Keeping the value of your ring in mind, it is recommended to keep a copy of your detailed bill.
 This will help establish how much you spent on the ring and can prove useful when filing a claim.
 Additionally, you can opt to get your ring appraised.
-This is especially helpful if it has been some time since you purchased the engagement ring, as it will show the value based on the current market.
+This is especially helpful if it has been some time since you purchased the diamond engagement ring, as it will show the value based on the current market.
 Using the copy of the appraisal when filing your claim can help you get the amount needed to replace your ring with one of similar value and quality.

-You also want to consider how the insurer will replace the ring if it is lost or stolen.
+You also want to consider how the insurer will procure the replacement ring if it is lost or stolen.
 Will the insurer simply issue a check (common with adding on to existing policy) or will the insurer replace the ring?
 If the insurer replaces the ring are you free to work with a jeweler of your choice or are you required to use the insurer’s jeweler?

 Another thing to keep in mind is the smaller details of the insurance policy.
-Review the type of coverage you are getting with each policy.
+Review the type of jewelry coverage you are getting with each policy.
 It is often helpful to consider your lifestyle in relation to the type of coverage you are getting.
 If you travel frequently, then you may want to go with a jewelry-specific insurer that offers worldwide coverage.
 Before you make any decision, make sure you fully understand what circumstances are and are not covered by the policy.
 You also want to make sure you have a full understanding of how to file a claim, should the need arise.